Five obstacles holding back your hybrid cloud strategy

 Overcoming these challenges is key to a successful cloud migration strategy

-Here are some common obstacles which may be holding back your own cloud strategy.
+Here are some of the common ones that may be hindering your own cloud strategy:

-Skills: A recent report highlighted that finding IT talent specialising in hybrid IT is a challenge, with more than half of respondents saying that they are struggling to retain those with such skills in their organisation.
-But if a skills gap exists in an organisation, that shouldn't be seen as an obstacle to moving to a hybrid cloud model.
+A recent report highlighted that the gap in finding candidates with the right digital skills is widening, and with cloud architectures taking on increasing importance, those with hybrid cloud job skills in particular are prized among hiring managers alike.
+But if a tech skills gap exists in an organisation, that shouldn't be seen as an obstacle to moving to a hybrid cloud model.
 Selecting the right consulting services partner to help design, deploy and manage the cloud environment can help address such a gap whilst still gaining the business benefits of a hybrid cloud, certainly in the short term.

 These challenges clearly represent significant obstacles that must be overcome in order to undertake a successful journey to the hybrid cloud.
 What’s more, when considering security concerns the equation becomes even more complex, with many businesses attesting these security challenges to be the most difficult to address due to rapidly altering cloud risk landscape.
 Together, the challenges can render hybrid cloud adoption strategies difficult to realise.

 However, for businesses looking to take advantage of the capabilities and services that hybrid cloud affords, none of these obstacles to adoption is insurmountable.

 Rather than being viewed as barriers to adoption, the above challenges should only serve as points to address.
 With each warning sign properly catered to, a comprehensive strategy can be built comprising thorough research and understanding.
 This should make any hybrid cloud adoption strategy agile and flexible enough to cope with the unpredictability of the cloud journey and combat each challenge as it arises, allowing the risk landscape to be successfully navigated.